 Women have the privilege of bringing God’s kingdom into the world by giving birth.
 This is the kind of life experience that can cause us to turn to the scriptures and pray.
-There is so many emotions that arise while giving birth, so we have compiled some powerful Bible verses and prayers for birth, labor, and delivery!
+There is so many emotions that arise while giving birth, so I have compiled some of the most powerful Bible verses and prayers for birth, labor, and delivery!

 Praying Through the Stages of Labor

 If you’ve been going through a birth course, you know that labor happens in three stages; early labor, active labor, and transition phase.
 I’m sharing my favorite Bible Verses for each phase because they are so different.
 Some moms plan on using them throughout labor, while others memorize them so they can pray over them throughout contractions.

 During early labor, you may not even realize you are in labor.
 But once you do, you may become a bit anxious.
 This is when you realize you will be giving birth, all while being so excited to meet your little one.